kubernetes/enhancements/keps/sig-release/2572-release-cadence/README.md

 release team and to facilitate on-boarding of shadows.
 The fourth release of the year has traditionally been compressed and limited in scope, overlapping with end of year holidays and vacation for many contributors.
-Additionally, KubeCon normally occurs during at least one release, eliminating a week of working time.
+Additionally, KubeCon normally occurs during at least one release, eliminating at *least* one week of working time.

 *Kubernetes Release Sechedule 2021 (Existing 4 Release Cadence)*